FFFiend/outbreaks_in_toronto/README.md

 ## Overview

-This repo provides an analysis on the contribution of outbreaks of communicable diseases other than COVID-19 for the year 2023 in health institutions located in Ontario.
+This repo provides an analysis on the contribution of outbreaks of COVID-19 compared to other communicable diseases for the year 2023 in health institutions located in Ontario.

 ## File Structure